 Front Porch Braided Spiderweb

 Halloween crafters will get caught up in how much they adore this massive braided spiderweb.
-This outdoor-optional Halloween project calls for braiding thick white yarn and gluing the strands together to form a giant web.
+This outdoor Halloween decoration calls for braiding thick white yarn and gluing the strands together to form a giant web.
 This quick-and-easy decoration is the perfect spooky accessory to every Halloween porch or home entrance.
 Bonus: This simple project is easy to store after the holiday season.

 Halloween Paper Origami Bats

 This adorable Halloween wreath will have trick-or-treaters sprinting to your door like a bat out of—well, you get the idea.
 Use our free template to make swarms of origami bats from square art paper, then attach them to your traditional door wreath.
-This eight-step tutorial is easy for kids to follow, so be sure to let them help you craft the one-sheet critters.
+This Halloween bat craft is easy for kids to make, so be sure to let them help you craft the one-sheet critters.

 Skeleton Fridge Magnet